tomasnorre/dk-tomasnorre-blog/README.md

-# dk-tomasnorre-blogtest
+# blog.tomasnorre.dk

-This is a repository for my blog test with netlify
+This is the repository for my blog.